surihuhang/MVA-GCN/README.md

 # MVA-GCN
 MVA-GCN: a machine learning algorithm prediction for dense granule proteins for Apicomplexa

-Citation: Lu Z X, Hu H, et al. Citation: Lu Z X, Hu H, et al. Development and validation of a machine learning algorithm prediction for dense granule proteins for Apicomplexa.2023.
+Citation: Lu Z X, Hu H, et al. Development and validation of a machine learning algorithm prediction for dense granule proteins for Apicomplexa.2023.

 ## Datasets